polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/attention-is-all-you-need-for-now/Attention-Is-All-You-Need-For-Now.md

 The Q, K, V attention mechanism, a central feature of Transformer models, operates on a simple yet powerful principle.
 It uses three vectors, namely Query (Q), Key (K), and Value (V), each derived from the input data, to determine how the model focuses on different parts of the input while generating the output.
 Here's a detailed breakdown:

-- **Q, K, V Explained**: Q (Query), K (Key), and V (Value) are vectors representing different aspects of the input data.
+- **Q, K, V**: Q (Query), K (Key), and V (Value) are vectors representing different aspects of the input data.
 The Query represents the part of the data being focused on, the Key is associated with the part of the data being compared to the Query, and the Value contains the actual information that needs to be focused on.

 In the Q, K, V framework of attention mechanisms, Q (Query) is akin to posing a question, K (Key) serves as the context for that question, and V (Value) offers the answer.